 3. Pack appropriately.

 It's a good idea to encourage your parent to pack as light as possible.
-If everything can fit in one carry-on-sized roller bag, your loved one may be able to avoid checking in luggage and having to wait for it at the baggage carousel at the destination airport.
-If he or she does check a bag, remind him or her not to put any important documents or medications in that bag; those should go in hand luggage.
+Your loved one may be able to avoid checking in luggage and waiting for it at the baggage carousel if everything fits in one carry-on-sized roller bag.
+If they check a bag, remind them not to put any important documents or medications in the checked bag.
+Those should go in hand luggage.
 Also, all liquids should be easily accessible for security screening.

-If your senior has a cell phone, make sure it's programmed with your contact info as well as any emergency contact numbers he or she may need.
-If your parent does not have a cell phone, consider getting a pre-paid one for the trip.
+If your senior has a cell phone, make sure it's programmed with your contact information, as well as any emergency contact numbers they may need.
+If your parent does not have a cell phone, consider getting a prepaid one for the trip.
 If necessary, show him or her how to place and answer a call.
 You might also want to write down the steps he or she should follow to get in touch with you.

 4. Arrange transportation to the airport.

-If you aren't able to drive your parent to the airport yourself, you could book a taxi or arrange a ride with a service like Uber or Lyft.
+If you cannot drive your parent to the airport yourself, you could book a taxi or arrange a ride with a service like Uber or Lyft.
 Organizations like ITN America and Papa offer transportation services specifically for seniors.
 Another option is to contact a volunteer driving program in your parent's local area.

 5. Get your parent to the gate.

 Did you know that you can accompany your elderly parent to the gate if you obtain an escort pass?
 To request a pass, go to the airline check-in counter with your parent and present a government-issued photo ID.
 (It sometimes helps to call about a pass a day or two before the flight.)
-An escort pass allows you to take your parent through security and all the way to his or her departure gate.
+An escort pass allows you to take your parent through security and to their departure gate.

 If you can't be at the airport with your parent, talk to the airline about arranging free assistance.
 You could also choose to hire a concierge service like MUrgency or Royal Airport Concierge Service to help your senior manage luggage, check in, and get through security screening.
-And if you're willing to spend more for a dedicated escort, Flying Companions can provide full-service travel assistance, including a companion who will accompany your parent right from his or her home to his or her final destination.
+And if you're willing to spend more for a dedicated escort, Flying Companions can provide full-service travel assistance, including a companion who will accompany your parent from their home to their final destination.

 6. Coordinate arrival.

 Make sure a family member or friend will meet your parent at the destination airport.
 Many airlines will provide an escort pass to allow you to meet a disabled passenger at the arrival gate.
 However, that only works for domestic flights.
-Because of customs and immigration rules, you are not permitted to go to the gate of an incoming international flight.
-If your mom or dad needs help to clear customs, talk to the airline about having a wheelchair attendant meet him or her at the gate.
+Because of customs and immigration rules, you cannot go to an incoming international flight gate.
+If your mom or dad needs help to clear customs, talk to the airline about having a wheelchair attendant meet them at the gate.